• Skip to primary navigation

 Notes

-• Juicing: Press and roll the orange over your kitchen counter before squeezing it.
-The pressure of rolling it breaks down the cell walls of the fruit, making it easier for the juice to flow out.
-You can also try heat your orange in the microwave for 10-20 seconds - this will help it release more fresh orange juice.
+• Easier Juicing: Press and roll the orange over your kitchen counter before squeezing it.
+The pressure of rolling it breaks down the cell walls of the fruit so it's easier to juice.
+Another option is microwaving your orange for 10-20 seconds to help it release more fresh orange juice.

 Nutrition